alFReD-NSH/sam-docker-demo/README.md

 sam deploy --guided
 ```

+if you had any 403 error from docker, try logging in:

+    aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws

 The first command will build a docker image from a Dockerfile and then copy the source of your application inside the Docker image.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.